ba0o0/flight-airline-navigator/README.md

 # Flight Airline Navigator
 A text-based application that allows user to manage airport routes and navigation.

+## Overview

+A C++ application for building and managing airline routes using a custom linked-list implementation.
+Users can create routes from a list of airports, display them with total distance, remove airports, and reverse routes.

 ## Features

 - **Route Creation** — Build custom flight routes by selecting from 40 preloaded airports.
 Add as many stops as you want (minimum 2), and the route is automatically named after the first and last airport (e.g. "Amsterdam to Bangkok").